kirahodge/Connect-4/README.md

 # Connect-4

-Connect-4 AI to play against user
+Connect-4 AI written in Java using the minimax algorithm and alpha-beta pruning.